kpietrow/03-K64_Compiler/README.md

 Compiler
 ========

-Building a compiler in Ruby
+Building a compiler in Ruby, with the eventual goal of taking a custom grammar and converting it to machine code.

-Currently creating a Lexer
+The Lexer is currently tentatively finished, and so now the mysteries of parsing await!